alexDarcy/subdl-perl/README.md

 subdl-perl
 ==========

-A Perl script for downloading subtitles.
-It will get *all* **english** subtitles for a single TV show episode or a movie from [OpenSubtitles](www.opensubtitles.org).
+A Perl script for downloading subtitles on the command-line.
+It will get *all* **english** subtitles for a single TV show episode or a movie from
+[OpenSubtitles](www.opensubtitles.org).

 Let me know if you want other features (multiple episodes, multiple movies...).